dave-reynolds-93/ci-project-1/README.md

 ### Known Bugs

--   The image is leaving white space to the right of it as the screen width gets larger than 2160px.
+-   The font size for the header and footer is a bit smaller than I would like.

 ### Bugs that were fixed